Muscular Dystrophy: How to Qualify for Social Security Disability

 Even if a claimant’s muscular dystrophy does not meet the threshold of a listing, they may still be found disabled based on the physical and mental limitations caused by their condition.
 For instance, a person who suffers significant muscle weakness and imbalance would be significantly limited in their ability to perform necessary work activities, such as standing, walking, lifting, grasping, and subtle manipulation.

 Premier Disability Services, LLC has extensive experience representing claimants who have muscular dystrophy.
-If you have muscular dystrophy and you are unable to work, please contact our office for a free evaluation of your claim.
+If you have this condition and you are unable to work, please contact our office for a free evaluation of your claim.